syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 A Windows certificate store is a secure way to store the digital ID.
 If a root certificate is added to the Windows certificate store, you do not need to manually add and trust each of the certificates that are already present in the Windows certificate store.

-You can retrieve the digital ID [X509Certificate2](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfCertificate.html#Syncfusion_Pdf_Security_PdfCertificate__ctor_System_Security_Cryptography_X509Certificates_X509Certificate2_) from the Windows certificate store and use it to add a digital signature to a PDF document.
+You can retrieve the digital ID [X509Certificate2](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfCertificate.html#Syncfusion_Pdf_Security_PdfCertificate__ctor_System_Security_Cryptography_X509Certificates_X509Certificate2_) from the Windows certificate store X509Store and use it to add a digital signature to a PDF document using [PdfSignature](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html) class.

 The following code example shows how to create a PDF digital signature using the Windows certificate store.